 - Promoting the ratification and implementation of international instruments, in particular the main ILO conventions and the multilateral environmental and climate agreements (MEAs);

 - Monitoring the enforcement of the right to regulate;

 - Introducing specific monitoring bodies into trade agreements: a committee to discuss the implementation of sustainable development commitments.
 This committee maintains direct contacts with civil society (e.g. the domestic advisory groups established by various trade agreements).
-In the event of a dispute, the principles of dialogue and transparency are central and provision is made for the possibility of setting up an independent panel to monitor compliance with commitments.
+In the event of a dispute, the principles of dialogue and transparency are central and provision is made for the possibility of setting up an independent panel to assess compliance with commitments.

 Finally, Belgium and the EU are continuing the reform of investment protection.
-For example, the EU has developed a new approach to investment dispute resolution, integrating the Investment Court System (ICS) in the EU’s bilateral trade agreements (e.g. in CETA, the Investment Protection Agreement with Singapore and soon also with Vietnam).
+For example, the EU has developed a new approach to investment dispute resolution, integrating the Investment Court System (ICS) in the EU’s bilateral trade agreements (e.g. in CETA, the Investment Protection Agreement with Singapore and with Vietnam).
 ICS creates the possibility to build a global coalition through trade policy in order to eventually set up a multilateral court.
 Indeed, a consensus has been reached in the United Nations Commission on International Trade Law (UNCITRAL) on the need to reform the existing investment dispute settlement system (Investor-State Dispute Settlement, ISDS).
-The EU has therefore suggested to establish a multilateral investment court (MIC), which would be a permanent body to settle investment disputes and would thus break with ISDS’ ad hoc arbitration system.
+The EU and its Member States have therefore suggested to establish a multilateral investment court (MIC), which would be a permanent body to settle investment disputes and would thus break with ISDS’ ad hoc arbitration system.
 Belgium, elected as a member of UNCITRAL for the next six years, will continue its efforts to support this multilateral reform project.